newrelic-experimental/tsm-enablement-workshops/README.md

 ## Instructions
 To run a codespace on yoru account:

+- Sign in to Github
 - Go to the [repo home](https://github.com/newrelic-experimental/tsm-enablement-workshops) and Click the greeen `<> Code` button.
 - Select the `Codespaces` tab
 - Click the three dots ellipsis `...` and select `New with options...`
-- From the "Dev container configuration" option choose the demo you want to run.
+- **IMPORTANT!** From the `Dev container configuration` option choose the demo you want to run.
 - Click `Create codespace`